mcozzo/ans.CIS_Ubuntu18.04/README.md

 # CIS hardening Ubuntu 18.04
 This runs against a set of ubuntu 18.04 hosts and configures the system based on CIS v1.0.0 recommendations.
+At least L1 settings, some L2 stuff where it was easy to add.

 ## Readme notes
 ### Make sure to set your variables